 Read Chapter 14 “How the Kids Got Away?”

 Maggie was glad to be out of the old, full of long-forgotten shadows, base.
 The naked skeletons of the trees seemed to be more appealing to her than the rusty base that has seen much better times.
 She took a deep breath and closed her eyes, enjoying a gentle breeze on her cheeks.
-Patrick wasn’t sure if what he saw in the base was real, or possibly just some trick his imagination was playing on his tired mind.
+Patrick wasn’t sure if what he saw in the base was real, or possibly just some trick his imagination played on his tired mind.
 So much has happened in the past few hours that anything and everything was possible.
-Patrick wondered if there were real people in the base or just faces of ghosts that came from beyond to hunt him.

-To distract his over-occupied mind, Patrick glanced at Maggie’s hands, which were still tight up.
-He quickly untightened her, kissing her forehead, while gently guiding her into his arms.
+Patrick glanced at Maggie and kissed her forehead, while gently guiding her into his arms.
 Patrick’s unexpected emotional display caught Maggie off guard, but she didn’t object.
 He was surprised by his spontaneity as much as Maggie was.
 Everyone needs human connection, especially when your past is trying to catch up with your present.
 Maggie didn’t mind showing emotions.
-However, the clock was ticking, and she had no idea how far they were from London and how long it’d take them to travel there.
-Besides, finding missing people in a city torn to pieces, such as London is never an easy task.
+However, the clock was ticking, and she had no idea how long it’d take them to travel to London.
+Besides, finding missing people in a city torn to pieces, such as London is not an easy task.

-– “We must go” – said Maggie while pulling away from Patrick.
+– “We must go” – said Maggie while slowly taking a step away from Patrick.

 – “Yes, yes, of course.” – he let her go and grabbed his drone a second later.
-The drone’s power was still down, which meant that the Above still hasn’t gained control of whatever was happening on the ground.
+The drone’s power was still off, which meant that the Above hasn’t gained control of whatever was happening on the ground.

-– “Are you all right?” – asked Maggie fearing that Patrick was cracking under pressure.
+– “Are you all right?” – asked Maggie hoping that she didn’t hurt his feelings.

-– “Yes, I just thought, for a second… but it cannot be.” – Patrick stopped and began to wonder what if the Corporate Government was trying to play tricks on him.
-What if the reality he was experiencing was somehow distorted and he was walking right into some trap.
-His distrust of what was in front of him was influenced by years of propaganda and brainwashing the Corporate Government put him through, which has just intensified in the last couple of years.
+– “Yes, I just thought, for a second… but …” – Patrick began to wonder what if the Corporate Government was playing tricks on him.
+What if the reality he was experiencing was just a simulation and he walked right into a trap.
+His distrust of what was in front of him was influenced by years of propaganda and brainwashing the Corporate Government put him through, which intensified in the past couple of years.
 He often couldn’t distinguish between what was real and what was just created by the Corporate Government to confuse and catch unsuspecting people off guard.
 He knew that he had decided to follow Maggie regardless of whether his experience was real or not.
 He wanted to believe in Maggie, her story and her need for his help.
-He has been lonely for years and often silently wondered if he chose the right side of the revolution, sacrificing so much getting so little in return.
+He’s been lonely for years and often silently wondered if he chose the right side of the revolution, sacrificing so much and getting so little in return.

 – “We need to keep going, Patrick.” – Maggie’s vague voice brought him back to reality.

-Patrick turned around and started marching North; Maggie followed him, hoping that however far London was, it wasn’t too far.
-And they weren’t going to be too late.
+Patrick turned around and started marching North; Maggie followed him, hoping that they were going to catch up with the kids soon enough.

-Maggie walked in silence, curiously looking at the remains of the once-thriving forest that used to be full of unique animals and plants.
-Dry patches of hallow trunks were left behind, where the trees used to grow.
+Maggie walked in silence, looking around at the remains of the once-thriving forest filled with unique animals and soothing plants.
+But only dry patches of hallow trunks were left behind, where the trees used to grow.
 The trees starved to death, just like most of the animals.
 For years Maggie tried to understand why the greed of the Corporate Government deceived so many people.
-And why the Corporate Government didn’t want to see beyond their own personal interests.
-She never came to any conclusions or a more profound understanding of human motives.
-And she still wasn’t any smarter about it.
+And why the Corporate Government didn’t want to see beyond their own short-sighted personal interests.
+She never came to any conclusions or profound understanding of human motives.

 Suddenly Patrick stopped and pulled her down to the ground.
-They were in the open with not much cover about.
+They were in the open with not much cover around.
 The only way they could avoid being seen was to lay still amongst ankle tall grass.
 Patrick put his finger across his lips, listening hard to the whistling that was coming straight at them.
-Maggie froze imagining the most horrible and devastating scenarios that could possibly happen; in none of those scenarios she got reunited with her kids.
+Maggie froze imagining the most horrible scenarios that could possibly come to be; in none of those scenarios, she got reunited with her kids.
 The sheer thought of that made her want to act and act fast.
 Foreseeing what Maggie might do, Patrick put his hand on her back, making sure she wasn’t trying to stand up.
-He didn’t know who or what was approaching; he didn’t even realise that anyone was still using this old forest road.
-It could be anyone from smugglers, to the Corporate troops, to rebels, who seemed to be making a massive dent in the Corporate power supply.
+He didn’t know who or what was approaching (could have been anyone from smugglers, to the Corporate troops, to rebels); he didn’t even realise that anyone still knew about this old forest road.